YTO - SAN

 The average price of all round-trip flights from Toronto to San Diego clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to San Diego on a Wednesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Saturday is the most expensive day to fly from Toronto to San Diego.
-For your return ticket, we recommend flying on a Tuesday and avoiding Saturdays for the best deals.
+For your return ticket, we recommend flying on a Wednesday and avoiding Mondays for the best deals.

 What is the cheapest month to fly from Toronto to San Diego?